 I’m not done with oysters yet!
 For something a bit more fresh (read: raw) and modern, Seaworthy is the spot.
 Right next door to the new, hipster-cool Ace Hotel, this raw bar is a great spot at which to hang out, have a fun cocktail and slurp some fine mollusks.

 Now, Nola is much more that just oysters, jambalaya, and gumbo.
 In fact, I hardly scratched the surface (another excuse to return!).
 For example, I could not get enough of the newer Shaya, a modern Israeli spot in Uptown which won a James Beard award last year for best new restaurant.
 I love Mediterranean food and the hummus and wood-fired pita bread were some of the best I’ve ever tasted.
-Our server told us they actually peel the skins off of each chick pea to much such a creamy hummus.
+Our server told us they actually peel the skins off of each chick pea to create such a creamy hummus.
 That’s some tedious dedication.

 Inside the newly refurbished Pontchartrain Hotel, the Caribbean Room is a throw back to another era when Sinatra and Tennessee Williams stayed and ate here.
 Complete with white tablecloths, rattan chairs, and palm tree adorned walls and carpeting, this is the place to come for a celebration or a special night out (jackets are required).
 The food is still top notch.
 Make sure to splurge on that Mile High Pie.